the kiang lab

 mission

 Our mission is to identify, develop, and advocate for equitable ways to improve population health with a focus on structurally and medically vulnerable populations.
 Our research topics range from substance use to climate disasters.
 In pursuit of our mission, we use rigorous computational methods, machine learning, demographic techniques, and traditional epidemiologic analyses combined with social theory.
-All our work is applied with the goal of informing interventions and equitable policies.
+All our work is applied with the goal of informing interventions and effecting policy.

 research